CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>  Interface

-### Atrributes
+### Attributes

   timers          Timers configuration

-  authentication  md5 authentication configuration bfd             BFD configuration enable          Turn the feature 'on' or 'off'.
-The default is 'off'. area            Area number for enabling ospf on this interface. cost            The cost of this link the router lsa.
+  authentication  md5 authentication configuration

+  bfd             BFD configuration

+  enable          Turn the feature 'on' or 'off'.
+The default is 'off'.

+  area            Area number for enabling ospf on this interface.

+  cost            The cost of this link the router lsa.
 If `auto`, determine

                   the cost based on link speed.
-This is the default. mtu-ignore      Do not test mtu matching for peering. network-type    Network type. passive         Stops the creation of peers on this interface priority        Eligibility of this router to become DR on multi-access network
+This is the default.

+  mtu-ignore      Do not test mtu matching for peering.

+  network-type    Network type.

+  passive         Stops the creation of peers on this interface

+  priority        Eligibility of this router to become DR on multi-access network

 ## nv set interface <interface-id> router ospf timers